SMB Innovation Program FAQs

 In addition, each startup must:

 - Have a product in-market with some level of current users (we do not have a required minimum user base).
-This is an important requirement, given that the program provides access to Constant Contact’s expertise in scaling an SMB-focused business and access to small businesses that have opted-in to trying new offerings.
+This is an important requirement, given that the program provides expertise in scaling an SMB focused business, as well as access to small businesses that have opted-in to trying new offerings.

-- Be able to relocate to the SMB InnoLoft at Constant Contact’s Waltham, Mass. headquarters for the duration of the four-month program.
+- Be able to relocate to the SMB InnoLoft in Waltham, Mass. headquarters for the duration of the four-month program.

 - Do startups have to be Massachusetts-based?

 - Startups that apply do not have to be Massachusetts-based.
-However, they must be willing to relocate to Constant Contact’s Waltham-based headquarters for the length of the program (four months).
+However, they must be willing to relocate to InnoLoft’s Waltham headquarters for the four-month duration of the program.

-- How many startups will be selected for each class?
+- How many startups are be selected for each class?

 - What are the selection criteria?

-- The selection criteria for the inaugural class are fairly broad, though the applicant must be creating value for small businesses.
+- The selection criteria for the fourth class are fairly broad, though the applicant must be creating value for small businesses.

 - Who is on the selection committee?

-- When will the members of the first class be announced?
+- When will the members of the fourth class be announced?

-- The first class for the SMB InnoLoft will be announced in June.
+- The fourth class for the SMB InnoLoft will be announced in January.

-- When will the first class start at the SMB InnoLoft?
+- When will the fourth class start at the SMB InnoLoft?
 How long is each session?

-- The inaugural class of startups is scheduled to begin in Q3 2014.
+- The fourth class is scheduled to begin in February 2016 and end in May.

 - What benefits do the startups receive if selected to participate in the program?

-In addition to receiving hands-on coaching and mentorship from Constant Contact experts and executive team, each startup also receives:
+In addition to receiving hands-on coaching and mentorship from experts and executive team, each startup also receives

 - Dedicated office and meeting space in the SMB InnoLoft.

-- Access to a group of small businesses that have opted in to trying new offerings.
+- Access to TestDrive: a group of small businesses that have opted in to trying new offerings.

-- $10,000 to spend on marketing activities, with coaching from Constant Contact marketing experts on how best to spend those dollars.
+- $10,000 to spend on marketing activities, with coaching from marketing experts on how best to spend those dollars.

 - Mentorship from and access to members of the Angel and Venture communities.